sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 Long story short, it's not an easy task to "convert" everyone to the new way of thinking this imposes and convey the ideas.
 Things people thought acquired must be re-questionned, re-challenged and new constraints arise (such as eventual consistency, or knowing if we should own a certain piece of data).
 I was _this_ guy always saying "you can't do that", reminding the whys.

 CQRS (combined with DDD) forces us to put strong constraints and have limitations most of us didn't have before (with a classic backend + DB).
 It's not always a bad thing: it **reveals** things.
-We learned a lot about the domains themselves, always questionning their separations and their responsabilities.
+We learned a lot about the domains themselves, always questionning their separations and their responsibilities.
 It makes us **understand the business**.

 Here, I'll talk about CQRS in general and its links with DDD and Event Sourcing.
 All started with a use-case where we ~~wanted~~ needed to expose _not_-eventually-consistent (aka strongly-consistent) data to other services.
 CQRS has not to be eventually-consistent, but in our case, it was (because asynchronous and highly available).
 I can see some of you frowning because we should _accept_ eventual-consistency, it's part of the life (and distributed systems).
 Agreed.
 But..